 Medically Reviewed on 11/15/2021

-Centers for Disease Control and Prevention: “Healthy Weight, Nutrition, and Physical Activity.”
+Centers for Disease Control and Prevention: “Diabetes and Men,” “HIV and Men,” “Men and Heart Disease.”